Adults on the Spectrum

 - Do you have a full week program?

 We are submitting for regional center approval.
 If approved we will be launching a full week program in July.
-All students enrolled in our one day a week program will be given preference for our week program.
+Fingers crossed!!!

 - Is the Adults on the Spectrum Video Game Program at all locations?